kenzonobre/Evolutionary-fish/README.md

 ## Description

 The goal of this project was to evolve species of fish in a hostile environment consisting of sharks.
-In order accomplish this evolution, it was developed an genetic algorithm that prioritizes the number of living individuals in a group of fish.
+In order accomplish this evolution, it was developed an genetic algorithm that prioritizes the number of living individuals in each group of fish.

 ## Boids

-To simulate the behavior of a school of fish, each specie of fish was implemented based on [boids algorithm](http://www.red3d.com/cwr/boids/) developed by Craig Reynolds.
+To simulate the behavior of a school of fish, each specie was implemented based on [boids algorithm](http://www.red3d.com/cwr/boids/) developed by Craig Reynolds.
 In short, the boids algorithm is ruled by three conditions : alignment, cohesion and separation.

 ### Alignment